Tony Brown and I beside The Wey Navigation.

 “Is the river flowing?”
 Tony wondered.
 It looked so still and glassy.

 We stopped for a moment and observed the surface.
-We could see the river moving to our right almost imperceptibly.
+We could see the river moving north to our right almost imperceptibly.
 It was flowing in the direction of the Thames which it feeds at Shepperton Lock near D’Oyly Carte Island.We noticed masses of what at first looked like large clumps of watercress growing profusely on both sides of the river.
 Again we stopped to look more carefully.
 We decided that it wasn’t watercress but what appeared to be small lily pads but probably something else entirely.
-These days an app on your phone can recognise almost any plant, tree or shrub and provide you with information as well as a picture.
-However Tony hasn’t got a plant recognition app on his phone and I deleted the one I had.
-I used the app assiduously for a while and then lost interest in it.
-We will have to wait for another time to identify that particular water plant.

-The banks of the river and canal changed as we walked along.
+The banks of the Wey changed as we walked along.
 Sometimes the banks were those of a river, winding and curving.
-At other times, especially where there were locks the river was straight sometimes with brick built sides and sometimes with turf sides.
+At other times, especially where there were locks the river was straight, sometimes with stone and brick built sides and sometimes with turf sides.
 I have never seen a turf sided canal before.

 Lock gate near Pyrford.